-Ancliffe is a large purpose-built home approximately one mile from Wigan town centre.
+Ancliffe is a large purpose-built home approximately one mile from Wigan town centre, catering to residential and dementia care.
 The home is set within spacious grounds, and all accommodation is situated on the ground floor.
 Ancliffe enjoys excellent links within the local community and residents are able to interact with people from all ages.

 A number of services are available to residents.
 For example, a hairdresser visits on a weekly basis; newspaper and magazine deliveries are arranged with a local newsagent and a shop/trolley service is available for items such as greeting cards and personal toiletries.